tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Shoeless Joe's Sports Grill](https://shoelessjoes.ca/): 3.1/5.
 Typical America food, washroom smells bad.

+[SOI Thaifoon](https://soithaifoon.com/): 4.1/5.
+Thai food is fine, but only a few types and the price is not cheap at all.

 [松亭寿喜烧 Matsutei Sukiyaki](https://www.instagram.com/matsuteisukiyaki/): 4.1/5.
 Ok food, if you live in downtown and cannot go to Daimaru, this might be the choice.

 [Soya mandarin kitchen](https://www.soyakitchen.com/): 4.4/5.
 Peking duck is not worth to order, pepper fired tofu and dim sum is pretty awesome.